Are Palm Trees Bad for Environment?

 In this time of warming trends throughout the earth, maybe it's time to rethink what cities need, to discourage this Heat Island Effect.

-Forming policies incentivizing turning more areas into parks & botanic gardens with all kinds of shady trees.
+If palm trees are bad for environment effects in cities, then let's form policies giving incentives for turning more areas into parks & botanic gardens with all varieties of shady trees.

 Has Numerous Sandy Vacant Lots & Empty Businesses With Paved Parking